Why mass-transit transport – BRT buses and MTR trains – are necessary for large cities.

 And Pakistanis look forward to the whole country being wired in a network of mass-transit buses, Metro trains and intercity rail.

-29 March: Asian Development Bank (ADB) agrees to provide Rs 50 billion soft loan for Peshawar’s Rs 57B Metro bus rapid transit (BRT).
+29 March 2017: Asian Development Bank (ADB) agrees to provide Rs 50 billion soft loan for Peshawar’s Rs 57B Metro bus rapid transit (BRT).
+Part of BRT is likely to complete by June of 2018.

 10 Jan 2017: PM Sharif issues directives to connect the Islamabad Metro Bus with the New Islamabad International Airport.
 The project may cost Rs 18 billion and will add 14 bus stations along the route – from Peshawar Morr to New Islamabad Airport.